 Flow Control‘s inaugural Flow Forum conference will take place May 7-8 at the Westin O’Hare in Chicago.
-During the event, Keith Riley will be speaking about how modern temperature sensor technology is making calibrations easier and less expensive, and often lengthening intervals between calibrations.
+During the event, Keith Riley will speak about how modern temperature sensor technology is making calibrations easier and less expensive, and often lengthening intervals between calibrations.
 Riley has more than 22 years of application engineering and product management experience in the process industry, covering the gambit of practical implementation to product development across a variety of industries.
 Now serving as U.S. temperature and pressure product business team for Endress+Hauser, Riley recently sat down with Flow Control to answer a few questions about some of the key points of discussion he’ll be covering during his Flow Forum presentation.

 Q: Why is temperature such a critical measurement for many industrial process applications?